createdbyjurand/npmjs/node-scripts/README.md

 _`--path=`_

-Path to module(s) directory from where the script was run.
+Path to module(s) directory.

 _`--no-root`_

 This can be set or not.
-If your root folder has no files, just subdirectories with modules, than you should add this to execution.
-It will not create empty index file in the root directory.
+If your module root folder has no files, just subdirectories with submodules, than you should add this to execution.
+It will not create index file in the root directory where path is pointing.

 _`--extension=`_

-This sets the extension of index files in modules.
-Only those files will be deleted and recreated.
+This sets the extension of **index** files in modules.
+Only **index** files with specified extension will be removed and recreated.

 &nbsp;

 **Supported file extensions**:

 Those are file extensions that this script will include in index module file.
-Other files will bo omitted.
+Other files will be omitted.

 - js
 - ts